unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

 ## How to use Hot Reload

 > [!IMPORTANT]
 > Using [.NET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) or later (`net8.0` in the `TargetFrameworks` property) is required for Hot Reload to be available when your solution contains iOS, Android, Mac Catalyst or WebAssembly project heads.
-On Windows, [Visual Studio 17.8 Preview 5](https://visualstudio.microsoft.com/vs/preview) or later is required.
+On Windows, [Visual Studio 17.8](https://visualstudio.microsoft.com/vs) or later is required.

 # [**Visual Studio 2022**](#tab/vswin)
 - Setup your environment by following our [getting started guides](xref:Uno.GetStarted.vs2022).